garbles/concave/README.md

 export { LensProvider };
 ```

 The lens itself is provided via a `children` function to `LensProvider`.
-This is an intentional decision to encourage using the lens as a prop.
+This is an intentional decision to encourage using the lens as a prop from the root of your application UI.

 ```tsx
 // App.tsx